 ABOUT

-• Development or Provincial Team: for the ultra competitive wanting to enter speed and style competitions.
+• Development or Provincial Team: for the ultra competitive athletes wanting to enter speed and style competitions.

-All programs are focused on skills development for riders ages 10 and up.
 Participants will work with their coach and teammates to improve their riding and learn intermediate to expert level freestyle and all-mountain skills.
-Most programs run on weekends with session times and dates dependant on program participation.

-The Riders Establishment/Provincial Team schedule consists of 2-3 day training cycles at western mountain resorts as well as resorts in the province of Saskatchewan.
+Provincial Team schedule consists of 2-3 day training cycles at western mountain resorts primarily.

 FEES & REQUIREMENTS

-Program fees: range from $225 – $1500 depending on which program fits you best.
-Check out our registration page for more details on the specific programs, what they offer, and how they can help you with your snowboarding pursuits.
+Program fees start at $150+ depending on which program fits you best.
+Check out our registration page for more details on available programs!

 • Resort Lift Tickets or Season Pass